rstacruz/gemist/README.md

 gem version by doing `gem "sinatra", ">= 1.0"` in your Ruby project?
 Gemist is merely a light bridge that does that for you by reading your Gemfile.

+For example, if your project does:

+    # Gemfile:
+    # gem "sinatra", "~> 1.2.0", require: "sinatra/base"
+    # gem "nokogiri", ">= 1.2"
+    Gemist.require

+All `Gemist.require` does in the background is:

+    require 'rubygems'
+    gem "sinatra", "~> 1.2.0"    # The method #gem is provided gem "nokogiri", ">= 1.2"     # by Rubygems.
+    require "sinatra/base"
+    require "nokogiri"

 ## Freezing versions

 Bundler users: keep in mind that you will need to freeze gem versions in the